If you are a beneficiary of an estate, you may want a copy of someone’s will for a number of reasons. Can I find someone’s will? Here is the answer.

 Matter of Public Record

-The probate court is responsible for distribution of certain financial assets of the deceased person’s estate.
+The probate court is responsible for the distribution of certain financial assets of the deceased person’s estate.
 Once the executor delivers the will to the probate court, the will becomes a matter of public record.
-Anyone can make a telephone call, send a fax or write a letter to the appropriate probate court to receive a copy.
+Anyone can make a telephone call, send a fax, or write a letter to the appropriate probate court to receive a copy.